Animesh-Parashar/x402-gateway/README.md

 Early reference implementation.

-The focus is correctness, composability, and clarity of abstraction.
-The API surface is intentionally small and opinionated.
+The API surface is intentionally small and opinionated, with a focus on:

+* composability
+* correctness
+* facilitator interoperability

 ---